jackcooperdev/CauldronEngine/README.md

 # Cauldron Engine

+> This Documentation is correct for version [0.5.4](https://github.com/jackcooper04/CauldronEngine/releases/tag/0.5.4) of CauldronEngine

 ## What does this do?
 Cauldron Engine is a Node.js based minecraft launcher.
 It handles downloading and booting Minecraft Instances.
 It supports all vanilla versions of minecraft.
 Additionally, there is support for plugins where additional loaders (such as forge) can be booted.

-## Can I use this?
-Yes, however be aware that this engine has been made to work for Cauldron and while I have tried to make it as accessible as possible there may be issues when implementing into other projects.
-Also, there may be issues with authentication that will be addressed in the documentation.
+## License Information
 This project is licensed under [GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/) so please make sure that your project follows the license guidelines.

 ## Setup

-To Install the package run the following command
+To Install the package, run the following command

 ```
-npm i @jackcooper04/cauldronengine --save
+npm i @jackcooper04/cauldronengine
 ```

 ## Using CauldronEngine